 use one of my older stamps with the new stamp and die set in the magazine.
 We love this and may not give this one away.
 Anyway, enough of my rabbit here it is …

-The front view straight on, then sideways
+The front view straight on

 Created for me and especially for these Challenges